doctorfree/MusicPlayerPlus/markdown/asciiplasma.1.md

 # EXAMPLES
 **asciiplasma**
-: Without options asciiplasma will display an Asciimatics animation featuring the Plasma effect.
+: Without options asciiplasma will display an ASCIImatics animation featuring the Plasma effect.
 These will continue until the 'q' key is pressed.

 **asciiplasma -c 10**
-: Plays the Plasma asciimatics animation 10 times then exits
+: Plays the Plasma ASCIImatics animation 10 times then exits

 **asciiplasma -a /usr/share/doc/musicplayerplus/music/Epic_Dramatic-Yuriy_Bespalov.wav -c 5**
-: Plays the Plasma asciimatics animation 5 times accompanied by audio then exits
+: Plays the Plasma ASCIImatics animation 5 times accompanied by audio then exits

 # AUTHORS
 Written by Ronald Record github@ronrecord.com